moquist/moodle-cvent/README.txt

     http://yourmoodle.tld/admin/settings.php?section=manageenrols to enable the
     Cvent module and configure its settings.

-    You MUST be a Cvent customer with access to their API service, because in the settings page you'll need to enter the authentication information (username, account number, and password) they give you for their API.
+    You MUST be a Cvent customer with access to their API service, because:

+    1. in the settings page you'll need to enter the authentication information (username, account number, and password) they give you for their API, and
+    2. you must contact Cvent (or use their administration panel) and give them your server's IP address so they can add it to their whitelist.

+    If you have any authentication errors (such as "INVALID_LOGIN"), please be sure both of these things have been done.

 Dependencies:
     You must have the PHP xmlrpc and curl libraries installed on your system.